Apply now for Fall 2017 or check the status of your application below.

-- Complete the Online Application by clicking Apply Now above
+- Complete the Online Application by clicking the Common App link above

-- Pay the non-refundable $50 application fee (payable online by MC, Visa Debit or Discover)
+- Pay the non-refundable $50 application fee (this is done within your online application)*

 *Application Fee Waiver: A waiver of the admission application fee is authorized for any financially needy student who completes and submits to the admission office the Transfer Application Fee Waiver form.